-In this fast-paced split-second world, I am interested in slowing you down, drawing you in, compelling you to look closer and linger longer on the smaller moments that make up the bigger picture of the work and our lives.
-Using color as my muse, I express textures, marks, and layers found in nature and urban decay on a physical, emotional, and spiritual level.
-Working in a variety of mediums - acrylics, oil sticks, pastels, graphite, and ink I attempts to capture moments in time, and the spaces in-between.
+In this fast-paced split-second world, I am interested in slowing you down, drawing you in, compelling you to look closer and linger longer on the smaller moments and the spaces in-between, that make up the bigger picture of the artwork.
+Using color as a catalyst, I explore textures, marks, and layers in a variety of mediums including - acrylics, oils , pastels, graphite, ink and a variety of substrates.

 Juxtaposed ideas like accidental perfection, treasured leftovers, beautiful decay and exact randomness are a constant muse in my work that challenge me and act as a jumping off point for the mood or composition of a final piece.
 The challenge to up-cycle what some might see as a mistake, a mess, or a waste fuels my personal beliefs around finding the perfection and all the lessons there are to learn from the seemingly random events of our lives and circumstances.